 REDUCE EXPOSURE TO TRIGGERS

-Once a person trigger(s) have been identified, the next step is to reduce exposure to those specific allergens.
+Once a person's trigger(s) have been identified, the next step is to reduce exposure to those specific allergens.
 Triggers may be present at work or at home, although for most people, the home environment is the primary source.
 It is especially important to reduce exposure to triggers in the bedroom because most people spend a significant number of hours there.
 However, to be effective, changes must be made throughout the entire home (table 1).

-Dust mites — Dust mites are a microscopic type of insect that lives in bedding, sofas, carpets, or any woven material.
+Dust mites — Dust mites are a microscopic type of insect that live in bedding, sofas, carpets, or any woven material.
 Dust mites do not bite and do not cause harm to humans, other than by triggering allergies.

 Mites absorb humidity from the atmosphere (ie, they do not drink) and feed on organic matter (including shed human and animal skin).
 They require sufficient humidity and nests to live in (which are not visible with the naked eye).
 Dust mite infestation is less common in dry climates, such as the southwestern United States.

 Exposure to dust mites can be reduced by encasing pillows, mattresses, box springs, comforters, and furniture in mite-impermeable barriers.
-When covering crib mattresses and children’s mattresses and pillows, only tight-fitting, commercial covers intended for this purpose should be used.
-Home-made covers (for example, plastic sheeting fastened with duct tape) should not be used in children’s beds, as these can come apart and children can become trapped or suffocate.
+When covering crib mattresses and children's mattresses and pillows, only tight-fitting, commercial covers intended for this purpose should be used.
+Homemade covers (for example, plastic sheeting fastened with duct tape) should not be used in children's beds, as these can come apart and children can become trapped or suffocate.
 Tightly woven fabrics with a pore size of 6 microns or less are very effective at controlling the passage of mite (as well as cat allergens).
 Fabrics with a pore size greater than 2 microns or greater still permit airflow [3,4].

-Indoor humidity levels should be kept between 30 and 50 percent; inexpensive humidity monitors can be purchased at most hardware stores.
+Indoor humidity levels should be kept between 30 and 50 percent.
+Inexpensive humidity monitors can be purchased at most hardware stores.
 Humidifiers make the problem worse and are not recommended.

-When possible, the amount of clutter, carpet, upholstered furniture, and drapes should be minimized and horizontal blinds should be eliminated in the rooms where the person spends the most time (bedroom, study, TV room).
+When possible, the amount of clutter, carpet, upholstered furniture, and drapes should be minimized and horizontal blinds should be eliminated in the rooms where the person spends the most time (bedroom, study, television room).
 Washable vinyl, roller-type shades are optimal.
 For children, the number of stuffed toys in the bedroom should be minimized.

 Animal dander — Animal dander is made up of the dead skin cells or scales (like dandruff) that are constantly shed by animals.
 Any breed of dog or cat is capable of being allergenic, although the levels given off by individual animals may vary to some degree.
 In cats, the protein that causes most people's allergies is found in the cat's saliva, skin glands, and urinary/reproductive tract.
 Accordingly, short-haired cats are not necessarily less allergenic than long-haired animals, and furless cats have allergen levels similar to furred cats.

 Other animals, such as rodents, birds, and ferrets can also trigger symptoms in an allergic individual.
-Pets without feathers or fur, such as reptiles, turtles, and fish rarely cause allergy, although deposits of fish food that build up under the covers of fish tanks are an excellent source of food for dust mite colonies.
+Pets without feathers or fur, such as reptiles, turtles, and fish, rarely cause allergy, although deposits of fish food that build up under the covers of fish tanks are an excellent source of food for dust mite colonies.